 If you run into an issue on the beta you can’t rely on Google to fix your problems.
 New Android Q beta updates won’t come every week.

 Our fixes for the most common Pixel 3, Pixel 2, and Pixel issues are great places to start if you’re struggling on the beta.
-We’ve also put together more specific guides to fixing Pixel and Pixel 2 issues.
+If you’re trying the Android Q beta on the LG G8 or OnePlus 6T, check out those guides.

 Our guides will show you how to fix bad battery life, issues with Wi-Fi, problems with Bluetooth, random reboots, and other common problems.